Alchantness/a.bodishtianu/content/sections/about/about.md

 You can see more information about my skills below, at LinkdIn profile, or in CV.
 You can download it by pressing "Resume" button.

-This site has no ads, tracking and analytics, build with Gatsby, deploy on Netlify.
+This site build with Gatsby, theme by https://www.gatsbyjs.com/plugins/gatsby-theme-portfolio-minimal/, deploy on Netlify.